19 Productivity Tips From Top Business Leaders

 How many days have ended with you looking back and going, “Man, I’m not even sure what I accomplished today.”
 Obviously, every person has to spend time doing some degree of menial or repetitive labor, but each day you spend working should somehow be contributing to your future success.

 Sometimes, using a list like this will help keep you on track and motivated since you’ll be able to take the day one thing at a time, rather than being overwhelmed with a bunch of unsorted ideas or running from one thing to another trying to figure out how to spend your time.
+And if you are someone who like to stay organized, you can also use a goal-tracking app to create lists and log accomplishments from wherever you are.

-2. Do the hardest thing first.
+2. Do the hardest thing first

 “One productivity tip I’ve always loved is ‘eat the frog’ — which means tackling the most challenging, or least favorite task, first thing in the day.” – John Furneaux, CEO of Hive